rekredhead/Calendar-App-VueJS/README.md

 # Todos
 - More Priority
-3. Change the initial mode state to weekly after finish
-4. Make the page more responsive
 5. Update the documentation and add enough commenting
-6. Clean the code and components
 7. Submit only the vue.js code (do not include git or node_modules)

-- Less Priority
-1. Make the components for the Monthly-view and List-view
+8. Make the components for the List-view
-2. Make the calendar able to change modes (monthly, weekly and list)
-3. Make each mode able to change the dates (e.g. previousMonth, nextMonth)

 # Tasks
 - Build app similar to Dribble Demo (https://dribbble.com/shots/15265805-Zendenta-Add-new-appointment)